 - There are also lots of opportunities for self and peer assessment which help students to be resourceful and resilient.
 ‘Brain, Book, Buddy and Boss’ used in Humanities to encourage self-reliance and resilience.

-- Harvest Festival is celebrated by Year 7 and the elderly members of the Copleston Community are invited to attend and be part of the celebrations.
-The Christmas Carol Concert sees Year 7 invite in the Year 6 feeder primary and students from the local Special School.
+- The Christmas Carol Concert sees Year 7 invite in the Year 6 feeder primary and students from the local Special School.

 - The cultural environment of the school is a warm and caring one created so that students may thrive

 - Student successes are celebrated in as many ways as possible; posters around the school, achievement assemblies and celebration evenings all help to show students how they are valued as individuals.
 It is always heart-warming to see students celebrating the achievements of their peers.

 - Displays celebrate and value both academic and extra-curricular achievements throughout the school.